jiachengpan/jiachengpan.github.io/_posts/2016-04-27-a-line-for-a-leetcode-problem.markdown

 #### 39. Combination Sum
 DFS, maintaining a current pos in candidates, a current chosen list and current value, and the next chosen candidates being all candidates beyond pos if they are smaller than `(target-current_value)`.

+#### 40. Combination Sum II
+DFS, maintaining a start pos in candidates and a current chosen list, push result when current sum equals to target.

 #### 46. Permutations
 Sort and `stl::next_permutation` can do the trick